Cryptkeeper/lightorama-protocol/README.md

 | 0x06 | Twinkle | Sets a channel to twinkling mode. |
 | 0x07 | Shimmer | Sets a channel to shimmer mode. |

+### Channel IDs
+Channel IDs can be determined by taking the ordinal of the channel (starting at 1, not 0) plus 128 (0x80).

+This can be easily implemented in code as `channelId = 0x80 | channelOrdinal`.

 ## Commands
 All commands exist within a parent structure containing routing data, a command ID, and **possibly** additional metadata relative with a format relative to the command ID.
 Commands which do not have additional metadata should omit the section entirely and should not send empty values.